New York University Abu Dhabi: Saadiyat Island Campus

-The campus is located on Saadiyat Island within a cultural district for the city that houses the Louvre Abu Dhabi and is also planned to house the Zayed National Museum and the Guggenheim Abu Dhabi museum.
+The campus is located on Saadiyat Island within a cultural district for the city that houses the Louvre Abu Dhabi, the Zayed National Museum, and is also planned to house the Guggenheim Abu Dhabi museum.
+NYUAD announced that the campus has been awarded the two-pearl Estidama rating in recognition of its design and construction.
 Architect Rafael Viñoly was named master planner for the campus, designing it to combine elements of NYU's Greenwich Village environment and traditional Islamic villages.
 The pedestrian campus consists of state-of-the-art classrooms, library, and information technology facilities; laboratories; academic buildings; student dormitories; faculty and residential housing; and athletic and performance facilities.
+Undergraduate accommodation is organised across three residential buildings, with single and double rooms and shared facilities, as well as residence-based communities.
+The floors are separated by gender.
 The campus covers nearly 40 acres and also offers a number of public spaces, including theater and performance halls, an art gallery, conference center, and various retail offerings.
 The construction costs of the NYUAD Saadiyat Campus were entirely funded by the Abu Dhabi government, as will be the operating costs and any future expansions.